Table of Contents

 Key features of advanced retail video analytics solutions

-- Role-based access controls that give managers, regional directors, and security teams the right level of visibility
+- Role-based access controls that give managers, regional directors, and security teams the right level of visibility.

-- Fast deployment—systems like Spot AI can be up and running in less than a week
+- Fast deployment—systems like Spot AI can be up and running in less than a week.

-Real-world impact: Spotlight on results and customer stories
+Real-world impact: spotlight on results

-Considerations and best practices for implementing video analytics retail store solutions
+Considerations for implementing video analytics

 Limitations and potential challenges